rackerlabs/support-how-to/content/exchange/upgrading-your-exchange-version.md

 - Outlook&reg; 2016
 - Outlook 2013
 - Outlook 2010
-- Mac Mail&reg;
+- Mac&reg; Mail

-**Note:** Outlook 2007 and older are not supported with later Exchange versions.
+**Note:** Exchange does not support Outlook 2007 and older with later Exchange versions.
 Users on Outlook 2003 or 2007 must upgrade to Outlook 2010 or later.

 ### What is migrated